 Welcome to Grand Forks AFB!
 Whether this is your first "northern tier" winter or you're an old hand, some COLD WEATHER preparations will save you from aggravating situations, mishaps, and quite possibly the loss of your life or that of a loved one.
-At Grand Forks Air Force Base, we take the North Dakota winters seriously and hope that you, as a new member of the "Warriors of the North," are prepared with the COLD HARD FACTS!
+At Grand Forks Air Force Base, we take the North Dakota winters seriously and hope that you, as a new member of the "Griffins," are prepared with the COLD HARD FACTS!